Italian diaspora: Americas

 The symbolic starting date of Italian emigration to the Americas is considered to be 28 June 1854 when, after a twenty-six day journey from Palermo, the steamship Sicilia arrived in the port of New York City.
 For the first time, a steamship flying the flag of a state on the Italian peninsula, in this case the Kingdom of the Two Sicilies, reached the US coasts.
 Two years earlier, the Transatlantic Steam Navigation Company with the New World had been founded in Genoa, the main shareholder of which was King Victor Emmanuel II of Piedmont-Sardinia.
-The aforementioned association commissioned the large twin steamships Genova and Torino to the Blackwall shipyards, launched respectively on April 12 and May 21, 1856, both destined for the maritime connection between Italy and the Americas.
+The aforementioned association commissioned the large twin steamships Genova and Torino to the Blackwall shipyards, launched respectively on 12 April and 21 May 1856, both destined for the maritime connection between Italy and the Americas.
 Emigration to the Americas was of considerable size from the second half of the 19th century to the first decades of the 20th century.
 It nearly ran out during Fascism, but had a small revival soon after the end of World War II.
 Mass Italian emigration to the Americas ended in the 1960s, after the Italian economic miracle, although it continued until the 1980s in Canada and the United States.

-Italian immigration to Argentina, along with Spanish, formed the backbone of Argentine society.
-Minor groups of Italians started to emigrate to Argentina as early as the second half of the 17th century.
-However, the stream of Italian immigration to Argentina became a mass phenomenon between 1880 and 1920 when Italy was facing social and economic disturbances.
-Platinean culture has significant connections to Italian culture in terms of language, customs and traditions.
-It is estimated that up to 62.5% of the population, or 25 million Argentines, have full or partial Italian ancestry.
-Italian is the largest single ethnic origin of modern Argentines, surpassing even the descendants of Spanish immigrants.
-According to the Ministry of the Interior of Italy, there are 527,570 Italian citizens living in the Argentine Republic, including Argentines with dual citizenship.

 Italian Brazilians are the largest number of people with full or partial Italian ancestry outside Italy, with São Paulo as the most populous city with Italian ancestry in the world.
 Nowadays, it is possible to find millions of descendants of Italians, from the southeastern state of Minas Gerais to the southernmost state of Rio Grande do Sul, with the majority living in São Paulo state and the highest percentage in the southeastern state of Espírito Santo (60-75%).
 Small southern Brazilian towns, such as Nova Veneza, have as much as 95% of their population as people with Italian descent.